YoichiroSugimoto/20211102_HP5_HIF_mTOR/README.md

 # Introduction

-This repository contains the pipeline for **Isoform-resolved mRNA profiling of ribosome load defines interplay of HIF and mTOR dysregulation in kidney cancer** (Sugimoto and Ratcliffe).
+This repository contains the pipeline for **"Isoform-resolved mRNA profiling of ribosome load defines interplay of HIF and mTOR dysregulation in kidney cancer"** (Sugimoto and Ratcliffe).

 This pipeline can generate most of plots and results presented in the article using the following sequence data deposited in ArrayExpress as input: